Rolling Volatility

 Calendar days, not trading days.
 Bitcoin trades every day — weekends, holidays, mid-year — so the trading-day vs calendar-day distinction that matters for equities collapses here.
 The √365 annualisation factor reflects that.
 A reader cross- referencing equity-style realised vol (which uses √252) should multiply our numbers by √(252/365) ≈ 0.83 for an apples-to-apples comparison.
 The full derivation, including the epoch boundaries and the 250% chart cap, is on the methodology page.

-The three windows tell three stories.
-The 30-day line catches event regimes — cluster-events around capitulation, post-event recoveries, flash crashes.
+The three windows tell three stories, and the gaps between them are the tell.
+The 30-day line catches event regimes — cluster events around capitulation, post-event recoveries, flash crashes — and is the only one fast enough to time anything.
 The 90-day line filters most of that noise and reads regime transitions.
-The 365-day line is the maturation lens: it has compressed every halving epoch, and it is the headline statistic this chart contributes.
-The regime bands below bucket the 30-day window because that is where the immediate signal lives.
+The 365-day line is the maturation lens: it moves slowly, has compressed every halving epoch, and is the headline statistic this page contributes.
+When 30-day runs well above 365-day, the tape is in a transition window; when all three converge low, the market is coiled and quiet.
+The regime bands below bucket the 30-day window, because that is where the immediate signal — and most of the false signals — live.

 Volatility regimes — bucketed on the 30-day window; descriptive cuts on the post-2013 distribution